-My friend Clint, has an orchard just outside of Fairfield called King Edward’s Orchard.
+One of my best friend Hopi’s boyfriend, Clint, has an orchard just outside of Fairfield called King Edward’s Orchard.
 Covering eight acres, the orchard pays homage to Clint’s dear friend and his friend/co-owner of the orchard’s father, Ed, who has since passed away.
 Clint has taken to carrying on his legacy by planting fruit trees and keeping the orchard maintained.

 As we walk through the orchard down a slope toward the thick of trees that line the property, he rattles off name of friends, couples, and families who have come out to plant “their” trees.

 Clint graciously supplies the tree and only asks you to bring two solar lights – so at night, the orchard is aglow.
 The deal is that you plant the tree and get your hands deep in the soil and dirt of the land, shoveling, sweating, watering and preparing your tree, before the set of photos Clint always takes with everyone to commemorate the moment.
-I brought my mom, one of my best friends Hopi and her mom to join in on the experience (Hopi and her mom already have planted trees)!
+I brought my mom, Hopi, and her mom to join in on the experience.

-In addition to the peaceful orchard, Clint and some of his friends are brewing their own hard cider.
+In addition to the peaceful orchard, Clint and some of his friends are brewing their own hard cider and created their own restaurant and business, The Cider House in town.
 We tasted some in the hot evening, as the sun was setting on this August evening.

-At the beginning of their plight (and hoping to expand and really make it an operation from their orchard and apples) we tried their “sour Asian” traditional English style hard cider.
+At the beginning of their plight, we tried their “sour Asian” traditional English style hard cider.
 It was incredible.
-Brewed right in his basement with our friend Cole, I couldn’t believe how refreshing it was and devoid of that too sweet taste cider sometimes holds.
+Brewed right in his basement with our friend Cole, I couldn’t believe how refreshing it was.
+It’s light, and devoid of that “too sweet” taste cider sometimes has.
 I can’t wait to watch them bottle these up!
-Be on the look out.

-Note: Our friend Donna has a lovely article on Clint and King Edward’s Orchard in the Iowa Source.
+Note: My friend Donna has a lovely article on Clint and King Edward’s Orchard in the Iowa Source.
 You can read it here.

 Fried Chicken at Mt.
 Hamill Tap:

-After visiting the orchard, tree planting and tasting homemade hard cider – we hopped in a friend’s van (stocked with snacks for the road – thanks Terry!) and prepared to make the trek to Mt.
+After visiting the orchard, tree planting and tasting homemade hard cider – we hopped in a friend’s van and prepared to make the trek to Mt.
 Hamill Tap in Donnelson, Iowa.

-You drive through small, two lane roads, dirt roads, through cornfields and out of nowhere you arrive at the tap.
+You drive through small, two lane dirt roads and cornfields and out of nowhere you arrive at the tap.
 There is no sign but there are cars parked everywhere – lined along the side and in ditches, to catch their weekend fried chicken.